Epistemic diversity across language models mitigates knowledge collapse: Introduction

-To address the challenges of studying the evolution of the entire AI ecosystem (e.g., ChatGPT, Gemini, Claude, etc., and all their inputs and outputs), we build upon previous work that analyzes a single-model collapse \cite[e.g.][]{shumailov_ai_2024, herel_collapse_2024}.
-This previous work re-trains small language models on their own output over multiple iterations and measures performance using perplexity.
-We take a similar approach, but instead focus on a collection of models, or a model ecosystem, rather than a single model.
-This then allows us to study the effects of our main variable of interest---ecosystem diversity---on model performance.
-We measure this effect separately on two different model types (OPT-125m \cite{zhang_opt_2022} and GPT2 \cite{radford_language_2019}).
+Given the enormous resources required to train and operate prevailing models (e.g., ChatGPT, Gemini, Claude, etc.), studying the impact of diversity on AI ecosystem evolution at real-world scale is infeasible.
+And, even if we had infinite resources, many confounding factors could shape model performance, including model and data size \cite{kaplan_scaling_2020, bertrand_stability_2024}, model architecture, and system design.
+To address these challenges, we build upon previous work that analyzes a simple, single-model in a semi-controlled environment \cite[e.g.][]{shumailov_ai_2024, herel_collapse_2024}.
+These prior studies re-train small language models on their own outputs and evaluate performance by measuring perplexity on a fixed ground-truth dataset across multiple (e.g., ten) self-training iterations.
+We take a similar approach, but instead focus on ecosystems of models (i.e., collections of models), rather than a single model.
+This allows us to study the effects of ecosystem diversity on model performance, which we measure separately on two distinct model families (OPT \cite{zhang_opt_2022} and GPT2 \cite{radford_language_2019}).